akopdev/smart-weather-station/README.md

 on a tiny microcontroller.
 The goal is to create a weather station that can predict the weather based on the data it collects.

-Final device should have a Apple HomeKit integration no enable home automation and voice control.
+Final device should have an Apple HomeKit integration no enable home automation and voice control.

 > **Note:** This project is in an active development phase, with intention to be